Local grocery stores stocked and ready

 The store manager says Piggly Wiggly usually stays open until the last minute to serve their customers until the store is told otherwise.

+The Fresh Market Myrtle Beach and Pawley’s Island stores will also be open.

-Until further notice, local stores like Piggly Wiggly and Walmart will stay open as mandatory evacuations for Zone B have not yet been ordered.
+Until further notice, local stores like Piggly Wiggly, The Fresh Market, and Walmart will stay open as mandatory evacuations for Zone B have not yet been ordered.